straw-hat-team/terraform-github-sht/modules/team/README.md

 # Team

-This module allows you to manage GitHub teams.
+This module allows to manage GitHub teams.

 ## Example usage